 2. Tell more stories

 Even if you’re armed with a set of high-conviction belief statements, selling doesn’t have to be all about carefully crafted messages.
-Conveying your enthusiasm and solution value while capturing your customer’s attention can be as simple as telling your customer a story.
+Conveying your enthusiasm and solution value while capturing your customer’s attention (particularly in your intro presentation) can be as simple as telling your customer a story.
 Stories and strategic narratives are highly effective selling tools for three reasons:

 - Humans are preconditioned to storytelling: for much of our existence, human history and experiences were passed down from generation to generation through the use of stories.
 It was how we shared everything from our values to our favorite recipes.
 You might say the ability to assimilate stories is part of our DNA.